Last updated on October 23, 2023

 Just the scheduling feature alone lets me say goodbye to Calendly.
 And I don’t need Typeform anymore, thanks to Bonsai’s forms.
 Contracts are also a breeze with Bonsai, so no more PandaDocs or Signaturely for me.
 I was able to ditch my Toggl subscription for time tracking too.
 Bonsai takes care of everything from signatures to contracts, and even time tracking.

-Plus, having all these tools in one place makes my life so much easier and saves me some cash.
+Plus, having all these tools in one place makes my life so much easier and saves me some subscription costs.
 No need to switch tabs to different apps.
 Bonsai’s tools are seriously top-notch.

 3. Frequent product updates